 Google is enabling mobile-first indexing for more and more websites.
 Many webmasters have already received notifications in their Google Search Console.

-What all of this means is that Google will look at the mobile version of a website and that version will now be indexed and used for ranking.
+All of this means that Google will look at the mobile version of a website and that version will now be indexed and used for ranking.

 Below, I am presenting some examples of popular websites (ToysRus, IKEA, Gearbest, AliExpress, Live.com) that may lose their rankings if Google enables mobile-first indexing for them.